 The longer you delay, the higher your potential retirement income, however, this could affect your future tax – and your entitlement to benefits as you grow older, for example, long-term care costs.

 If you want your pot to remain invested after the age of 75, you’ll need to check with your pension scheme or provider that they will allow this.

 What happens when you die?

-If you die after 75: and your nominated beneficiary takes the money as income or as a lump sum payment, they’ll pay tax at their marginal rate.
+If you die after 75: and your nominated beneficiary takes the money as income or as a lump sum payment, they’ll pay tax at their appropriate rate(s).
 This means that the money will be added to their income and taxed in the normal way.

 Lifetime allowance charge for large pension pots